3 Discrete Probability

 Use the function sapply to compute the probability, call it Pr, of winning for p <- seq(0.5, 0.95, 0.025).
 Then plot the result.

-13. Repeat the exercise above, but now keep the probability fixed at p <- 0.75 and compute the probability for different series lengths: best of 1 game, 3 games, 5 games,… Specifically, N <- seq(1, 25, 2).
-Hint: use this function:
+12. Repeat the exercise above, but now keep the probability fixed at p <- 0.75 and compute the probability for different series lengths: best of 1 game, best of 3 games, best of 5 games,… Specifically, N <- seq(1, 25, 2).
+Hint: use the function below.

 B <- 10000